manfredsteyer/2019_08_26/tddd_en.md

 ### Organization by Domain with Layers

 As shown illustration below, our modeling approach leads to column (aka swimlanes) for Domains and row subdivisions for our Layers of functionality.
+Each layer now consists one (1) or more **libraries**.

 ![image](https://user-images.githubusercontent.com/210413/64040396-8c9df700-cb22-11e9-9f02-1f014ff4e13b.png)

-Each layer now consists one (1) or more **libraries**.
+Notice the **Shared** swimlane?

 For those aspects that are to be *shared* and used across domains, an additional swimlane ``shared`` section is used.
 For example, the shared domains may comprise 1 or libraries of code. e. g. for authentication or logging.

 >  Note: the `shared` column corresponds to the Shared Kernel proposed by DDD and also includes technical libraries to share.

 Access rules between these libraries result in loose coupling and thus increased maintainability.
 Typically, each layer is only allowed to communicate with underlying layers.
 Also, cross-domain access is allowed only over the ``shared`` area.
 To prevent too much logic to be put into the ``shared`` area, the approach presented here also uses APIs that publish building blocks for other domains.
 This corresponds to the idea of Open Services in DDD.

-While using layers is a quite traditional approach, there are also alternatives like hexagonal architectures or clean architectures.
-Regardless of using layers or other ides, in general we have to subdivide our system into subdomains and find ways to structure them.

 Regarding the shared part, one can see the following two characteristics: